nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Search tasks with tag: `findTag`

 Searches for tasks with an associated tag.
+Note that tags are case-sensitive.

 Application: Used to find tasks that are similar in nature.